gnalvesteffer/BloodLust/@BloodLust/readme.md

-//Blood Lust -- Blood splatter mod.
+Blood Lust -- Blood splatter mod.
-//Copyright (C) 2016  Gavin N. Alvesteffer
+Copyright (C) 2017  Gavin N. Alvesteffer

-Blood Lust adds blood splatter from gunshots.
-When a unit is hit ingame, blood will splatter on to the ground near them.
+"The most badass mod you've ever used."
+Adds various elements of gore to ArmA3 such as blood splatters, blood sprays, blood pooling, bleeding, gibbing, and other misc details.
+For Multiplayer: Servers and clients must run the addon.

 REQUIRES: COMMUNITY BASE ADDONS